JarvisLam-LemonCEO/HKBusLive/README.md

 ## Deploy

+The current production deployment is available at **https://hk-bus-live.vercel.app/**.

-Upload the folder to Netlify, GitHub Pages, Cloudflare Pages, or another static host.
+Upload the folder to Vercel, Netlify, GitHub Pages, Cloudflare Pages, or another static host.
 Keep `index.html` at the project root.

 ## Notes